BhanuHarshitha/optimal/README.md

 ## For creating Docker File.
 Use the command
- docker build . -f Dockerfile.dockerfile -t TagName
+ docker build . -f Dockerfile.dockerfile -t "TagName"